 Visit the Italian Lake District

-Perfectly located in the Italian Alps, sprinkled with charming small islands and many historic villas, a trip in the area is a must.
+Perfectly located in the Italian Alps, sprinkled with charming small islands and many historic villas, a trip to the area is a must.

 Spend more than just one day in the area and see Lake Maggiore with its perfect views over the Alps, and small islands sprinkled with imposing historic villas.
 See Isola Bella, go on a sunset cruise, or discover all the Borromean Islands on a private cruise – the options are limitless in this corner of paradise.